Clyfford Still: Paintings

 Having developed his signature style in San Francisco between 1946 and 1950 while teaching at the California School of Fine Arts, Still is considered one of the foremost Color Field painters – his non-figurative paintings are non-objective, and largely concerned with juxtaposing different colors and surfaces in a variety of formations.
 Unlike Mark Rothko or Barnett Newman, who organized their colors in a relatively simple way (Rothko in the form of nebulous rectangles, Newman in thin lines on vast fields of color), Still's arrangements are less regular.
 In fact, he was one of the few painters who combined practices of Color Field paintings with that of Gestural, Action Paintings.
 His jagged flashes of color give the impression that one layer of color has been "torn" off the painting, revealing the colors underneath.
 Another point of departure with Newman and Rothko is the way the paint is laid on the canvas; while Rothko and Newman used fairly flat colors and relatively thin paint, Still uses a thick impasto, causing subtle variety and shades that shimmer across the painting surfaces.
 His large mature works recall natural forms and natural phenomena at their most intense and mysterious; ancient stalagmites, caverns, foliage, seen both in darkness and in light lend poetic richness and depth to his work.
 By 1947, he had begun working in the format that he would intensify and refine throughout the rest of his career – a large-scale color field applied with palette knives.
-Among Still's well known paintings is 1957-D No. 1, 1957 (right), which is mainly black and yellow with patches of white and a small amount of red.
+Among Still's well-known paintings is 1957-D No. 1, 1957 (right), which is mainly black and yellow with patches of white and a small amount of red.
 These four colors, and variations on them (purples, dark blues) are predominant in his work, although there is a tendency for his paintings to use darker shades.

 Exhibitions

 In 1943, Still's first solo show took place at the San Francisco Museum of Art.
 In 1947, Jermayne MacAgy, assistant director of the California Palace of the Legion of Honor, gave him a solo show there.
 The artist then declined all public exhibitions from 1952 to 1959.
 A first comprehensive Still retrospective took place at the Albright–Knox Art Gallery, Buffalo, New York, in 1959.
-Later solo exhibitions of Still's paintings were presented by the Institute of Contemporary Art of the University of Pennsylvania in Philadelphia in 1963 and at the Marlborough-Gerson gallery, New York, in 1969 to 1970.
+Later solo exhibitions of Still's paintings were presented by the Institute of Contemporary Art of the University of Pennsylvania in Philadelphia in 1963 and at the Marlborough-Gerson gallery, New York, from 1969 to 1970.
 In 1975, a permanent installation of a group of his works opened at the San Francisco Museum of Modern Art.
 In 1979, New York's Metropolitan Museum of Art organized the largest survey of Still's art to date and the largest presentation afforded by this institution to the work of a living artist.